 The availability of continued grant funding is an ongoing factor bearing on TWCC's financial future.
-Regarding revenues, the grant amounts and subsidy amount are expected to remain the same through June 2016.
+Regarding revenues, the grant amounts are expected to remain the same through June 2017, with the subsidy amount going up for 2017.

 CONTACTING TWCC'S FINANCIAL MANAGEMENT